 Serebrin is working with teachers from 17 schools to create spaces that value children’s and youths’ everyday, local writing discourses and connect them with more specialized and global discourses.

 Before joining the University of Manitoba, Serebrin served as a teacher in both early childhood and elementary settings in Halifax, Nova Scotia.

-Dr. Ee-Seul Yoon is assistant professor in the Department of Educational Administration, Foundations and Psychology.
+Dr. Ee-Seul Yoon is assistant professor in the Department of Educational Administration, Foundations, and Psychology (EAF&P).
 Her research focuses on school choice and education marketization and how they impact educational inequality & inequity more generally.

 She is guest co-editor, with Dr. Christopher Lubienski, of a forthcoming special issue of Educational Policy Analysis and Archives titled “School Diversification and Dilemmas across Canada in an Era of Education Marketization and Neoliberalization.”
 Yoon’s recent publications examined the impacts of school choice policy on diversity within schools and diverse youths school choices, finding that they reinforce segregation and affect youths’ racial identities.

 Yoon recently completed a post-doctoral fellowship, funded by the Social Sciences and Humanities of Research Council of Canada, which explored socio-spatially the extent to which marginalized urban families exercise their access to school choice.
 She has published in journals including British Journal of Sociology of Education, Discourse: Studies in the Cultural Politics of Education, Children’s Geographies, and Youth and Society.
 For her PhD research, which examined school choice from the perspective of young people, Dr. Yoon received the AERA Social Context of Education Division’s Distinguished Dissertation Award in 2014.